-Plants that are ready to harvest will have their flowering branches removed and hung from wire in the ceiling of the 260 SF removable carport which is equipped with exhaust fans, fans and dehumidifiers.
+Plants that are ready to harvest will have their flowering branches removed and hung to dry in 2 removable carports, 400SF' each which is equipped with exhaust fans, fans and dehumidifiers.
 This process takes 7-12 days to dry.
-Then it is cut into smaller sections removing the main stems to put into totes to have a licensed mobile trim company trim onsite or send to a licensed 3rd party processing facility offsite for trimming.
+Then it is cut into smaller sections removing the main stems to put into totes to have a licensed trim company come onsite to trim or send the product to a licensed 3rd party processing facility offsite for trimming.
 All cultivation wastes will be exposed of as described in the section 3.8.2 of this document.